lirios/fluid/README.md

 ## Licensing

-Licensed under the terms of the GNU Lesser General Public License version 2.1 or, at your option, any later version.
+Licensed under the terms of the Mozilla Public License version 2.0.